 Your shopping cart is empty.

 Conceptivism originated from Sergey’s fascination with vivid colors and computer generated graphics and design techniques.
 Natural inspiration for the creation of the style came from the works of the artists of Fauvism, who tried to capture and paint the transformations of light in paintings (most notably Matisse).
-Further influence materialized from Serge’s former Architectural, Computer Science and Financial education, as well as financial, and computer programming backgrounds, which fueled the desire to create an art style that would incorporate computer digital designs techniques and features of financial modeling into the creative process.
-Other influences were from the work of the artists of the Russian and Italian Futurist movement that conceived, among other things, the concept of “Zaum”, and argued that Art must reach outside of barriers of language.
-Finally, the work of American artists of Pop Art movement (most notably Roy Lichtenstein) as well as approach and ambition of Jeff Koons, influenced the meticulous approach and detailing in each work of Art, as well as the desire to produce scale and scope.
+Further influence materialized from Sergey’s former financial and technology education and backgrounds, which fueled the desire to create an art style that would incorporate computer digital designs techniques and features of financial modeling into the creative process.
+Other influences were from the work of the artists of the Russian and Italian Futurist movements that celebrated speed, technology, modern industrial progress and which conceived, among other things, the concept of “Zaum”, and argued that Art must reach outside of barriers of language.
+Finally, the work of American artists of Pop Art movement (most notably Roy Lichtenstein) as well as approach and ambition of Jeff Koons, influenced the meticulous approach and detailing of Conceptivism, as well as the predilection for scale and scope.

 Many of the works incorporate typical setups of a financial quantitative model, with its limits and goals, paths and parameters, as well as subject representations identified, and the model is then set to run within a degree of freedom to produce visual representations.
 The model generates an image or components of an image through computer generated “magic”, with artist becoming the final approver of the ultimate visual form, which then can be used as a final product or as an intermediate step in creation of the final peace.
 Any number of model runs can be repeated until the artist is completely satisfied with the final output.